bugfest/tor-controller/README.md

 ***Tor***: Tor instance you can use to route traffic to/thru Tor network

 **OnionService**: Exposes a set of k8s services using as a Tor Hidden Service.
-By default it generates a random .onion adress
+By default it generates a random .onion address

 **OnionBalancedService**: Exposes a set of k8s services using [Onionbalance](https://gitlab.torproject.org/tpo/core/onionbalance.git).
 It creates multiple backends providing some sort of HA.
 Users connect to the OnionBalancedService address and the requests are managed by one of the registered backends.